Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Dining in Enticing Mesa Verde National Park

 Mesa Verde National Park has limited dining options.
-Most of the locations are quite a distance from the Park entrance and Visitor Center.
+Most of the locations are quite a distance from the park entrance and visitor center.
 Plan accordingly.

 Lunch at the Spruce Tree Terrace Cafe

 We did lunch at the Spruce Tree Terrace Café.
 They have a very limited menu.
 You order at the counter and they bring your food to the table.
-We shared the Navajo Tacos since the portions are rather large.
+We shared the Navajo tacos since the portions are rather large.
 They are simply the best!!
 DELICIOUS!
 The service was quick, and we did not have trouble finding a table.
 There is also a nice little gift shop here.
-I would suggest that if you are eating lunch to avoid peak times as the seating is limited and can become crowded quickly.
+I would suggest that if you are eating lunch, avoid peak times as the seating is limited and can become crowded quickly.

 Desert canyon landscape with pine trees and sandstone cliffs in Mesa Verde National Park.